telerik/ajax-docs/controls/editor/performance/optimizations.md

 * **ToolProviderID** property that lets you share common tools among multiple instances of RadEditor.**ToolbarMode** property that lets you initialize the tools not at page load, but when an editor is to be used for the first time.

-More detailed information on the topic is available in [Toolbar Loading Optimizations]({%slug editor/performance/toolbar-loading-optimizations%})help article.
+More detailed information on the topic is available in [Toolbar Loading Optimizations]({%slug editor/performance/toolbar-loading-optimizations%}) help article.

 ## See Also